tinedel/csvparser/README.md

 this decision is at some point conversion should indeed happen and it might be too late to discover anomalities.

 ### Not enough end to end test cases.
-* Only test case for correctness of parsing
+* Only test case for correctness of parsing RFC complient file is included
+* All kind of irregular csv files should be added to test corner cases

+### Possible resource leakage
+* Some constructors do open channels/streams and do not close them.
+For that reason .fromChannel factory method is the best one to use.

+### Api documentation
+* Scaladoc is slightly incorrect.
+In particular `@inheritdocs` tag is not working for case objects extending the traits.
+And generated index start in the root package, while main package of the project is ua.kyiv.tinedel.csvparser